LapTapk/Chess/doc/components.rst

 Components are entities that describe game object behaviour.
 Every component must have update() method.
 Update() method invokes at start of every frame.
-Parent game objects binds when game object is created.
+Parent game object binds when game object is created.

 .. autoclass:: engine.renderer.Renderer